Building a Scooter Sharing App Like Lime

 Lime and Bird are by far the most popular scooter services, so let’s take a closer look at them.

 Lime vs Bird

 Lime and Bird appeared almost simultaneously in 2017 and gained popularity in the majority of big US cities.
-Currently Lime scooter app is present in 75 US cities, a little fewer than Bird that provides service in 80 cities.
-Both companies have rather similar scooters, so the experience is the same, however, the prices and the way users pay for the scooter rental is different.
+Currently, the Lime scooter app is present in 75 US cities, a little fewer than Bird which provides service in 80 cities.
+Both companies have rather similar scooters, so the experience is the same, however, the prices and the way users pay for the scooter rental are different.

 How to build a scooter sharing app

 Here are the basic features you should include when you create a rideshare scooter application: